p-christ/Deep-Reinforcement-Learning-Algorithms-with-PyTorch/README.md

 ### Usage ###

 The algorithms are found in the Agent folder.
-To use the algorithms directly you first create an Environment class that extends the Base_Environment class found in the Environments folder.
+To use the algorithms with a particular game you first create an Environment class to represent your game.
+The environment class you create should extend the Base_Environment class found in the Environments folder.

 To watch all the different agents learn cartpole follow these steps:

 ```commandline
 git clone https://github.com/p-christ/Deep_RL_Implementations.git
 cd Deep_RL_Implementations